ericwu17/asm_emu/README.md

 The instruction set was implemented in Verilog to run on the basys3 FPGA board.
 This was my final project for the CS M152A class.

+The [src](/src) folder contains the rust code for the emulator and assembler, while the [cpu_unit](/cpu_unit) folder contains the Verilog code, which can be opened through the Xilinx Vivado IDE.

 The instructions set is very simple, with each instruction encoded in 24 bits.
 A full list of supported instructions is: